Leasehold Extension - Valuation

-You will be responsible for your landlord’s reasonable costs.
+Secondly, you will have to pay your landlord’s reasonable costs as they are legally entitled to.
 This is limited to legal and valuation costs e.g. the landlord’s valuation, legal costs of drawing up the new lease and checking your right to make the claim for a lease extension.

-You do not have to pay the landlord’s costs of going to a First-tier Tribunal (Property Chamber).
+You do not have to pay the landlord’s costs of going to the First-tier Tribunal (Property Chamber)/Leasehold Valuation Tribunal.

 Lease extension can be a difficult process.
 We recommend you get professional help from a solicitor and surveyor with experience in this area.